Uranograph

 This default routing makes the Uranograph respond organically – you can shape each sustained note's intensity in real time.

-Notably, the Uranograph's keyboards are MPE-inspired but not full MPE – meaning each note has independent pressure (polyphonic aftertouch) and instantaneous articulation.
-However, the device uses its internal architecture for expression rather than requiring MPE messaging.
+Notably, the Uranograph's keyboard is MPE-inspired but not full MPE – meaning each note has independent pressure (polyphonic aftertouch) and instantaneous articulation.

 The playing experience is akin to performing on a string or wind instrument: each note can be given vibrato, swells, or timbral changes through your touch alone.

-Pressure Sensitivity Calibration
+3-2 Sensitivity Calibration

 Since each player has a unique touch and preference for pressure sensitivity, the Uranograph includes a small trimmer on the front panel, allowing you to fine-tune sensitivity on the fly.